Cognitive Loop of Thought: Reversible Hierarchical Markov Chain for Efficient Mathematical Reasoning: Method

 \subsection{Hierarchical Pruning}

 Building upon the RHMC framework, we introduce a Consistency-Aware Hierarchical Pruning strategy.
-This method exploits the dependency structure of hierarchical reasoning to minimize computational redundancy while maintaining rigorous verification standards.

-The fundamental assumption is that global semantic consistency at the highest abstraction level serves as a high-fidelity proxy for the validity of the underlying granular steps.
-Unlike traditional forward-only models where a correct plan might mask local arithmetic errors, CLoT utilizes a backward reconstruction mechanism ($p^{\leftarrow}$).
-Since the top-most layer represents the most complete task representation (mapping the final conclusion back to the initial query), a high consistency score $\mathcal{V}^{(L)}$ implies that the entire reasoning trajectory has formed a closed logical loop.
-In this context, if the "global loop" is verified, the probability of a "locally-broken but globally-consistent" error—such as a lucky guess or a self-canceling calculation error—is statistically minimized.

-Formally, consider a reasoning hierarchy with $L$ layers.
-We define the backward consistency metric $\mathcal{V}^{(l)}$ for layer $l$ as the aggregate reconstruction likelihood:

-where $T_l$ is the number of steps in layer $l$.
-This metric acts as a rigorous gatekeeper rather than a soft heuristic.
-We implement a dynamic protocol that prioritizes "Global Confirmation" before "Local Scrutiny":

-Macro-Verification (Top Layer $L$): The system first computes $\mathcal{V}^{(L)}$.
-Because Layer $L$ encapsulates the comprehensive logic of the problem, a successful verification here indicates that the final output is logically anchored to the input.
-If $\mathcal{V}^{(L)} > \tau$ (where $\tau$ is a strict confidence threshold), the system considers the reasoning chain robust and prunes all lower-layer verification ($l < L$).
-This reflects the insight that if the "big picture" is mathematically and logically reconstructible, the fine-grained derivations are implicitly validated.

-Recursive Refinement: If $\mathcal{V}^{(L)}$ fails verification, it signals a potential "hallucination" or a "logical gap" that the abstract layer cannot resolve.
-The system then descends to Layer $L-1$ to perform a granular, step-by-step validation.
-This process repeats until consistency is either confirmed at a more detailed level or the system identifies a specific step-wise failure in the finest-grained layer.
+This method exploits hierarchical dependencies to minimize computational redundancy without sacrificing verification rigor.
+The core premise is that global semantic consistency at higher abstraction layers is a high-fidelity proxy for lower-level correctness.
+In CLoT’s backward reconstruction, if all sub-questions within the highest layer $L$ are successfully verified, the entire reasoning trajectory forms a closed logical loop.
+Formally, for a layer $l$ with $T_l$ sub-questions, we define the layer-wise verification status $\mathcal{V}^{(l)} \in \{0, 1\}$ as the logical conjunction of all individual sub-question outcomes:

+where $\mathbb{I}(\cdot)$ is an indicator function returning $1$ if the backward reconstruction of $q_t^{(l)}$ is strictly consistent, and $0$ otherwise.
+This boolean gatekeeper drives a top-down dynamic pruning protocol: \begin{itemize} \item \textbf{Macro-Verification} \& Pruning: The system evaluates from the top layer $L$.
+A perfect verification ($\mathcal{V}^{(l)} = 1$) indicates the final output is logically anchored to the input.
+Once confirmed, the system immediately prunes all lower-layer verifications, trusting that a reconstructible "big picture" implicitly validates fine-grained derivations.

+\item \textbf{Recursive Refinement}: If $\mathcal{V}^{(l)} = 0$, it signals a potential hallucination or logical gap.
+The system then descends to layer $l-1$ for granular validation.
+This operates recursively: the model either halts and prunes upon achieving $\mathcal{V}^{(l)} = 1$ at any level, or descends until it pinpoints a specific failure at the finest-grained layer. \end{itemize} Crucially, this pruning is outcome-dependent.
+Subtle low-level errors that corrupt the final answer will inevitably cause high-level backward verification to fail.
+This automatically breaks the $\mathcal{V}^{(l)} = 1$ condition, forcing a mandatory descent.
+Thus, hierarchical pruning is triggered only when the reasoning is flawless across the entire semantic scope.